Web Scraping | Scrape Booking ReviewsTuesday, February 18, 2020

 Collecting online customer reviews, including star ratings, comments, likes, dislikes, images, videos, share channels and etc, can help an online retailer to better understand if the product sold is a good purchase and popular among customers, thus to adjust marketing strategies.
 There are many web scraping tools available online to live up to your expectations to scrape data from websites.

-In this article we will talk about the key points to scrape customer reviews about the hotels in Tbilisi City from booking.com with Octoparse.
+In this article, we will talk about the key points to scrape customer reviews about the hotels in Tbilisi City from booking.com with Octoparse 6.X.
+(The version with Octoparse 7.X is below.)
 We won’t provide specific steps for making the scraping task and if you want to learn how to make such a scraping task or want to get other types of customer reviews from booking.com, we offer the extraction services for you to suit the needs.
 Please contact us via email@example.com.

 The OTD. file is available only in Octoparse.
 You can Download Octoparse before downloading the scraping task.